 Every year approximately 1400 piano students participate on weekends in May and June at five different colleges across New Jersey.
 The student performs for a judge (usually an active, highly qualified piano teacher) and receives a written evaluation and a certificate.
 Additional awards are given for 3, 5, 7 and 10 years of achievement.

 The auditions also play into the eligibility for MEA Camp and College Scholarships.
 MEA welcomes all members to enroll their students in this valuable and rewarding program.
-A detailed syllabus with repertoire and technical requirements is given to all new members.
+A detailed syllabus with repertoire and technical requirements is available for all members from their Member Homepage.

 For directions, please click Audition Sites and Campus Maps.

 To obtain a copy of the current syllabus you can download and print from your Member Homepage.